December 2001 riots in Argentina: 19 December

 Throughout the day new lootings took place, and the Government believed that Peronist agitators were fueling the protests, especially in the province of Buenos Aires.
 This came after noting that the lootings often took place in Peronist-governed towns, and that the Buenos Aires Provincial Police (which ultimately answered to Buenos Aires Governor Carlos Ruckauf, a top Peronist) was strangely mild in restoring order.
 With violence mounting across Argentina's major cities, President De la Rúa began to consider alternative measures to restore order.

 The first option considered was to deploy the military to contain the violence.
 However, Argentine legislation forbids military intervention in domestic security matters unless the police and security forces are overwhelmed, a situation quickly pointed out by the Chairman of the Joint General Staff and the Chiefs of Staff of the Army, Navy and Air Force.
-The military also pointed out that they would only intervene if their deployment was authorized by a law voted in Congress, something impossible given the Peronist majority in both Houses.
+The military also pointed out that it would only intervene if its deployment was authorized by a law voted on in Congress, something impossible given the Peronist majority in both Houses.
 The Argentine military was unwilling to take the blame if violence grew worse, learning from what had previously happened when President Isabel Perón issued an executive order commanding them to fight the subversive guerrilla movements of the 1970s, culminating in the Dirty War.

-With military intervention no longer an option, De la Rúa resorted to declare a state of siege (essentially a state of emergency) throughout the country, deploying the Federal Police, the National Gendarmerie (border guard) and the Naval Prefecture (coast guard) to contain the growing violence.
+With military intervention no longer an option, De la Rúa resorted to declare a state of siege (essentially a state of emergency) throughout the country, deploying the Federal Police, National Gendarmerie (border guard), and Naval Prefecture (coast guard) to contain the growing violence.

-Later that night, De la Rúa addressed the nation to announce the state of siege and to call the Peronists to negotiate a "government of national unity".
+Later that night, De la Rúa addressed the nation to announce the state of siege and call on the Peronists to negotiate a "government of national unity".
 Following the broadcast, spontaneous cacerolazos ("pot banging") took place throughout Buenos Aires and other major cities, signaling the middle-class' own unrest.
 19 December concluded with the resignation of Domingo Cavallo, who had lost whatever support he had within the government.
 Groups of protesters mobilized throughout Buenos Aires, some of them arriving to Plaza de Mayo, where there were incidents with the Federal Police forces.